nunoya-yuma/blabot/examples/README.md

                    Receive result"| Software_copied
 ```

-A class named `DockerProcessIO` is provided in the file `docker_io.py`.
+`DockerRunIO` and `DockerExecIO` are provided in the file `docker_io.py`.

-This class is to run a process in the docker container.
+These classes are to run a process in the docker container.

 ```shell
 # Build docker image